Cummins B Series engine: 3.9 L

 The 3.9-liter 4B/4BT/4BTA Cummins is categorized under the B Engine family alongside the 5.9-liter 6B/6BT/6BTA Cummins diesel engines.
 The 3.9 is an inline four-cylinder, either naturally aspirated (4B) or turbodiesel (4BT/4BTA), which was popular for many step van applications including bread vans and other commercial vehicles.
 Additionally it has seen broad usage in agricultural equipment.
 It has also gained popularity as an engine swap into smaller trucks and SUVs.

 4B

 The lowest powered, naturally aspirated 3.9-liter Cummins, the 4B, produces 53 hp.
 This variant is most commonly found in equipment such as generators and wood chippers.

 4BT

 The 4BT is one of two turbocharged variants of the 3.9L B-Series engine.
 It has two valves per cylinder for a total of eight.
 The most common output of this variant is 105 horsepower.

 4BTA

 The 4BTA is turbocharged, and aftercooled with four valves per cylinder for a total of sixteen.
-The most common output of this variant is 170 horsepower.
+The most common output of this variant is 170 hp.